 - Sundays: 9 + 11 AM

-We believe that God must be a part of our family life if it is to be good and healthy.
+At Crossroads Bible Church, we wholeheartedly believe that children are a gift from God and as parents, the stewardship of that gift carries great joy and responsibility.
+God’s central role in the lives of parents and children is essential to growing and establishing a healthy and wholistic home.
 “Unless the LORD builds the house, those who build it labor in vain.
 Unless the LORD watches over the city, the watchman stays awake in vain” (Psalm 127:1).

-We believe that parents’ actions in raising their child are important to God.
+We believe that parents’ actions in raising their child are of great importance to God.
 There is a responsibility as followers of Christ to raise children in a way that will please the Lord.
 “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord” (Ephesians 6:4).

-In Scripture there is an example of dedicating children to the Lord.
-In 1 Samuel 1:11, 26-28, Hannah vowed to dedicate her child to the Lord if He would grant her one.
+Scripture offers an example of dedicating children to the Lord in 1 Samuel 1:11, 26-28, where Hannah vowed to dedicate her child to the Lord if He would grant her one.
 The Lord honored her request and she kept her vow, dedicating Samuel to the Lord. “…then I will give him to the LORD all the days of his life” (1 Samuel 1:11).

 As a Christian parent, by dedicating a child to the Lord, you are acknowledging your need for God in your family; inviting God to be active in your family life; submitting your own desires for your child to God’s desires for him/her; making a commitment to raise your child in God’s way.

-Some of the responsibilities the Lord has entrusted to parents include continuously praying for their children (Deuteronomy 6:4-9); instructing them in the way of the Lord; setting a godly example; and disciplining them as the Lord would discipline us (Proverbs 29:15, 17; 13:24).
+Some of the responsibilities the Lord has entrusted to parents include continuously praying for their children (Deuteronomy 6:4-9); instructing them in the way of the Lord (Proverbs 22:6); setting a godly example (Deuteronomy 11:19); and disciplining them as the Lord would discipline us (Proverbs 29:15, 17; 13:24).
 As parents, you are only able to do these things through Christ’s strength (Philippians 4:13).

 This is not the day of salvation for your child.
 Salvation is the free gift of God, received when someone grasps their need for Christ and makes the conscious decision to enter into a relationship with God.